PaulDuvall/aws-5-mins/network-firewall/README.md

-**NOTE: This video has not been released yet.**

-You can find the 5-minute video that walks through all of the steps described here.
+You can find the [5-minute video](https://youtu.be/uz4OZqRGCgM) that walks through all of the steps described [here](https://youtu.be/uz4OZqRGCgM).

 In this episode, we'll be looking at [AWS Network Firewall](https://aws.amazon.com/network-firewall/).
 With Network Firewall, you can apply firewall rules across multiple VPCs so that they you only need to define the rules in one place.
 As a fully managed service, it also scales with your network so you don't need to modify your infrastructure as your needs grow.